 Although the feedback is related to the assessed learning objectives, it is also vague and does not identify specific strengths or needs for improvement.
-At Level 2, general feedback includes identifying what each focus student did or did not do successfully, with little detail, e.g., checkmarks for correct responses, points deducted, and comments such as "Watch out for the units before you calculate!!!" that are not linked to a specific strength or need.
+At Level 2, general feedback includes identifying what each focus student did or did not do successfully with little detail, e.g., checkmarks for correct responses, points deducted, and comments such as, "Watch out for negative signs when you look up the entropy values!" that are not linked to a specific strength or need.
 General feedback does not address the specific error or correct solution (e.g., "Check your work" or "Yes!").